lambdamikel/picoram2090/README.md

 PicoRAM 2090 plugs into the 2114 SRAM socket of the Microtronic.
 The 2114 has a capactiy of 1024 4bit words, i.e., it has a 10 bit address bus and a 4 bit data bus.
-The tristate (HighZ) capability of the 2114 is not utilized by the the Microtronic, so CE is not connected.
+The tristate (HighZ) capability of the 2114 is not utilized by the the Microtronic, so CS is not connected.

 ![SRAM 2114 Pinout](pics/2114.jpg)

-Interestingly, the "CPU" of the Microtronic, the TMS1600 Microcontroller, does not really provide for external RAM or ROM memory, so the 2114 is connected via GPIO to the TMS1600:
+Interestingly, the "CPU" of the Microtronic, the TMS1600 Microcontroller, does not cater for external RAM or ROM memory, so the 2114 is connected via GPIO to the TMS1600:

 ![Microtronic Schematics](pics/schematics.jpg)